Leadership Overview

 Keith Whitaker - Management Services Administrator & Chief Financial Officer

-Shawn Wilson, the Chief of Staff at Alameda County, directs strategic initiatives and operational alignment across county departments.
-Overseeing critical administrative functions, Wilson ensures efficient execution of the county's public service mandate.
+Cesley Frost, the Chief of Staff at Alameda County, directs strategic initiatives and operational alignment across county departments.
+Overseeing critical administrative functions, Frost ensures the efficient execution of the county's public service mandate.
 This leadership role involves coordinating interdepartmental efforts to enhance service delivery and community engagement throughout the East Bay region.
-By managing key projects and advising executive leadership, Shawn Wilson drives progress on essential governmental functions, including public health services and community development programs.
-The Chief of Staff's purview extends to optimizing resource allocation and fostering collaboration among diverse service locations, directly supporting Alameda County's mission to serve its residents effectively.
+Frost's focus centers on optimizing resource allocation and implementing best practices in governance.
+By managing key projects and advising executive leadership, Cesley Frost drives progress in areas such as public health and community development, directly supporting the county's mission to serve its residents effectively.
+The Chief of Staff's responsibilities include fostering collaboration and ensuring that county operations meet the evolving needs of Oakland, Fremont, Berkeley, and Hayward.

 Ram Gurumurthy - Interim Chief Information Officer